Freight Shipping from Boise to Chicago

 How much does it cost to ship freight from Boise to Chicago?

-Full truckload (FTL) rates from Boise, ID to Chicago, IL currently range from $4,046-$4,987 for a standard dry van load over the 1,882-mile route.
+Full truckload (FTL) rates from Boise, ID to Chicago, IL currently range $4,046-$4,987 (roughly $2.16-$2.67 per mile over 1,882 miles).
 LTL shipments typically cost $1,235-$2,000 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Chicago?